On the invariance of the string topology coproduct: Introduction

 The associated homology coproduct

 was defined by Sullivan \cite{Sul04}.
+(As we work with homology with integral coefficients, there is no K{\"u}nneth isomorphism and hence the coproduct in integral homology has target $H_*(\La M\x \La M, M\x \La M\cup \La M\x M)$ rather than $H_*(\La M,M)\ot H_*(\La M,M)$.)
 The idea of the Chas-Sullivan product is to intersect the chains of basepoints of two chains of loops and concatenate the loops at the common basepoints.
 The homology coproduct looks instead for self-intersections at the basepoint within a single chain of loops and cuts.
 Both structures are represented geometrically by the same figure, either thought of as two loops intersecting at their basepoint, or as a single loop having a self-intersection at its basepoint.
-For the coproduct, it is essential to look for self-intersections with the basepoint at all times $t$ along the loop, including $t=0$ and $t=1$ (where all loops tautologically have a self-intersection!)---Tamanoi showed that the coproduct that only looks for self-intersections at $t=\frac{1}{2}$ is trivial \cite{Tam}.
-(In contrast, $H^*(\La S^n,S^n)$ for an odd sphere $S^n$ is generated by just 4 classes as an algebra with the cohomology product $\oast$ \cite[15.3]{GorHin}.)
+For the coproduct, it is essential to look for self-intersections with the basepoint at all times $t$ along the loop, including $t=0$ and $t=1$ (where all loops tautologically have a self-intersection!)---Tamanoi showed that the coproduct that only looks for self-intersections at $t=\frac{1}{2}$ is almost completely trivial \cite{Tam}.
+In contrast, $H^*(\La S^n,S^n)$ for an odd sphere $S^n$ is generated by just 4 classes as an algebra with the cohomology product $\oast$ \cite[Thm 15.3]{GorHin}.
 The domain $[0,1]$ of the time variable $t$ is the reason why the coproduct naturally is an operation in relative homology: it has non-trivial boundary terms coming from the boundary of the interval.
-These boundary terms can be interpreted as coming from a certain compactification of the moduli space of Riemann surfaces, making it a so-called {\em compactified operation}.
+This operation can be associated to a 1-parameter family of surfaces in the harmonic compactification of the moduli space of Riemann surfaces, making it a so-called {\em compactified operation}.